Know Your Rights: What to Do If ICE Stops You in Public

 If You Have a Lawyer, Ask to Speak to Them

-If you’re detained, you have the right to have your lawyer by your side to protect your interests.
+If you’re detained, you have the right to have an affordable deportation lawyer by your side to protect your interests.
 When you’re detained, speak up and inform the officer that you wish to speak with your lawyer immediately.
 If you have a signed DHS Form G-28, hand it to the offer.
 This document lets the immigration officer know you have a lawyer who can speak for you.

 If You Don’t Have a Lawyer, Tell Them You Want to Consult One